Reduce inequality within and among countries.

 SoftLanding is a social enterprise company which provides employment to people otherwise experiencing barriers to employment.
 SoftLanding picks-up mattresses and bases directly from outside your home address for a fee.
 They keep mattresses and bases from landfill as they recover components to recycle.

 Rather than telling a customer that a product is more sustainable, we would like to increase awareness amongst consumers on why they are choosing a particular product, based upon actively assessing the product’s fibre composition, the labour conditions, and its environmental impact.
-This is what Conscious Choice stands for; the customer making a conscious purchase for a product that has been made using preferred fibres (Pillar 1), better packaging (Pillar 2), has high environmental standards (Pillar 3), and like all of our products is ethically manufactured (Pillar 4).
-These criteria fall under our foundational Conscious Choice 4-pillar product labelling model.
-Products carrying this label will be produced using the most sustainable materials and packaging and with high social and environmental manufacturing standards.
+The customer is making a choice purchase a product that has been made using preferred fibres, better packaging, has high environmental standards and like all of our products is ethically manufactured.
+Our Products carrying this label will be produced using sustainable materials and packaging and with high social and environmental manufacturing standards.

 Pillar 3 - Ethical Production